 Mobile telecommunication has a significant effect on the prices of goods and service of SMEs (Jensen, 2007; Gruber & Koutroumpis, 2011).
-Suggested that mobile telecommunications have a significant effect of access to market and marketing decisions of farmers.
+Again et al. (2015) suggested that mobile telecommunications have a significant effect of access to market and marketing decisions of farmers.
 Other researchers including Shimamoto et al. (2015), Hsiao & Chen, (2015) and Arinloye et al. (2016) have suggested that mobile telecommunication have improved access to market information particularly by SMEs.
 The market knowledge acquired through the use of technology gives a certain level of competitive advantage to the informed SME and propels it for growth (Argote & Ingram, 2000; Levy & Powell, 2004).
 The following hypothesis could therefore be drawn for the above literature:

-- H{7A}: Access to market and market knowledge has a direct and a positive influence on SME growth - H{7B} : Access to market and market knowledge has a positive influence on SME growth through Competitive advantage acting as a moderator - H{7C} : Access to Market and market moderates the positive influence of Telecom liberalization on SME growth
+H {7A} : Access to market and market knowledge has a direct and a positive influence on SME groups of the set

+- H{7B} : Access to market and market knowledge has a positive influence on SME growth through Competitive advantage acting as a moderator - H{7C} : Access to Market and market moderates the positive influence of Telecom liberalization on SME growth